qnhn22/travel-rcm/README.md

 ## Technologies Used

-Travex is built using React with Google Maps API and Travel Advisor API.
+Travex is built using React and NodeJS with Google Maps API and Travel Advisor API.
 The user interface is designed using Material-UI and TailwindCSS, and data is fetched using Axios.